arjuntippu/smart-contract-accelerator/aws/README.md

 ## Pre-requisite for the AWS deployment
 - Active AWS account .
     - Link to create account - <a href="https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/" target="_blank">Click here</a>
-- Key pair if you want to SSH to EC2 Instance .
+- Key pair ONLY if you want to access the server(EC2 instance)
     - Link to create Key pair - <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html" target="_blank"> Click here</a>

 ## One click deployment AWS Buttons